erikfritas/ChristmasGame/README.md

 # ChristmasGame (DEVELOPING)
-🎅 Celebrating Christmas by developing a little game
+🎅 Celebrating Christmas with the development of this game